arnavgautam/TreeHacks2015/HOLs/HOL-GettingStartedWindowsAzureStorage/README.md

-﻿# Getting Started With Windows Azure Storage #
+# Getting Started With Microsoft Azure Storage #

 ## Hands-On Lab ##

 ### Introduction ###

-Hands-on labs are sets of step-by-step guides that are designed to help you learn how to use key Windows Azure services and features.
+Hands-on labs are sets of step-by-step guides that are designed to help you learn how to use key Microsoft Azure services and features.
 Each Lab provides instructions to guide you through the process of developing a complete application.

-In this hand-on lab, you will learn the basics of Windows Azure Storage, how to create and configure storage accounts and how you can programmatically can access the different types of storage service.
-Blobs, Tables, and Queues are all available as part of the Windows Azure Storage account, and provide durable storage on the Windows Azure platform.
+In this hand-on lab, you will learn the basics of Microsoft Azure Storage, how to create and configure storage accounts and how you can programmatically can access the different types of storage service.
+Blobs, Tables, and Queues are all available as part of the Microsoft Azure Storage account, and provide durable storage on the Microsoft Azure platform.

-> **Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this HOL from here: http://bit.ly/WindowsAzureTK.
+> **Note:** You can download the latest build of the Microsoft Azure Training Kit which includes a tested version of this HOL from here: http://bit.ly/WindowsAzureTK.

 ### Repository Structure ###